-So you've become a clicker trainer.
+So you've become a clicker trainer!
 Naturally you are very excited.
 You want other people around you to stop using punishment-based methods and start clicking.
 So you introduce the clicker at your dog club or high school or wherever you are using it.
 And guess what: people not only don't change, they get mad at you.

+What do you do now?
 Here's a biologist's look at the process of making changes.

-What people do when you start to institute a change (in chronological order)
+What people do when you start to institute a change (in chronological order):

 - Ignore you

-- Pretend to agree but actually do nothing
+- Pretend to agree, but actually do nothing

 - Resist, delay, obstruct